skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 >
 > The conversation with her went on for a while.
 The players worked
 > out that yes, this really is the Fiore of old.
 Yes, she was
-> imprisoned by the Dwarves.
+> imprisoned by the dwarves.
 Yes, she created the curse.
 Yes, this box
 > is a prison for her spirit which blocks all of her supernatural
 > power.
 Her power only extends far enough to fill this room with
 > grass (which she sort of can't help, actually) and allow her to